 "The Hopeful Theatre Project has my heart.
 Giving back to the community through what I love most has been an absolute dream come true!
 But, of course, the dream wouldn’t be a possibility without the amazing actors and designers who have helped build this company along with me.
 I can only hope that we will spread love and happiness throughout the DFW metroplex (and beyond) every single day through this incredible project."

 Jessica earned a BFA in Theatre Performance and Child and Family Studies from Baylor University.
 She was recently awarded Baylor University's Young Alumna of Year (2020-2021) for her work with The Hopeful Theatre Project!
 After graduating college, Jessica went on to work for The Walt Disney World Resort as a "Fairy Godmother in Training" and took many courses on Disney Leadership and Disney Entertainment.
-Jessica now works at Center for Counseling and Family Relationships in Fort Worth as a Training Coordinator where she helps mental health professionals.
+Jessica now works for the American Heart Association where she is proud to be a relentless force for a world of longer, healthier lives.
 When she's not working or directing, Jessica can be seen performing around the DFW Metroplex.
 She received a nomination for Best Leading Actress in a Musical for her performance as Tracy Turnblad in HAIRSPRAY.
-Jessica is also a current Board Member for The Column Awards.
 She is very excited for the future of The Hopeful Theatre Project and hopes you will join our family!

 Rian is a performer, director, stage manager, volunteer coordinator, and coffee lover.
 When she is not in rehearsal or a tech booth, she is most likely trying out a new restaurant, hitting a trail with her dog Dude, or at her “day job” helping churches with their creative and production needs.
 Rian earned her BA in Theatre from Howard Payne University and her MFA in Theatre from the University of Houston.
 She is thrilled to have found a place where she can use her lifelong love of theatre to make a difference in the lives of others.